edwardspec/mediawiki-extension-JsCalendar/README.md

 https://github.com/improper/mediawiki-extensions-yasec

-Purpose: outputs a tabular calendar filled with events automatically generated from page titles in a certain namespace
+Outputs a tabular calendar filled with events automatically generated from page titles in a certain namespace.
 Based on the intersection extension.

 To install, add following to LocalSettings.php